(FLT) Les Tulipiers, Welcoming family holiday home, secure pool, in the Dordogne SW France

 Table tennis, two single guest beds and a sofa bed, if required.

-A cot, high chair and stair gate can all be supplied on request.
+Baby facilities: There are two proper cots and two high chairs and a stair gate can all be supplied on request.
 The stair gate can be easily moved around to wherever it is required.

 Outside and the garden